evoisec/sensor-data-analytics/README.md

 The sensor timeseries are complemented with Reference data consisting of Labels of Type of Activities performed by the test subject during specific time periods within sensor signal timeseries dataset

-The presence of several different sensor signal, time series datasets requires a method/algorithm for their synchronization/join
+The presence of several CORRELATED, different, sensor signal, time series datasets requires a method/algorithm for their synchronization/join, to enable their joined analysis / study with the business objective of improvement PPG

+This would require methods / algorithms for Data Indexing and Joining

-Cross Dataset Indexing - Indexing/Synchronization/Join Across Datasets
+# Cross Dataset Indexing - Indexing/Synchronization/Join Across Datasets

-Therefore the Heart Rate (as the key subject of research/"business analytics" here) is going to be used as the Ground Truth or will provide the Main Index
+MAIN INDEX - The Heart Rate (as the key subject of research/"business analytics" here, due to the nature of PPG) is going to be used as the Ground Truth or will provide the Main Index

-Internal Dataset Indexing - Indexing within Single Dataset
+# Internal Dataset Indexing - Indexing within Single Dataset

 Then, there is a need for Data Indexing method/algorithm within each sensor signal timeseries dataset

+### System Architecture

-Binary Data Extractor
+## Binary Data Extractor